 Furthermore, knowing your target customer allows you to customize marketing messages so that they are targeted toward this specific group.
 It also gives you the ability to shape your products to satisfy this demographic’s needs.

 Finally, understanding who you’re trying to reach will help with budgeting and planning future growth strategies.

 Creating a brand that resonates with your customers is one of the most important parts of any successful ecommerce business.
 This might not seem intuitive, but to stand out from the competition, it’s key to hone in on what you want your brand to be.

 Consider your values, mission statement, target audience, and how they define your voice.
 Once you’ve done this and grasp who you’re speaking to and why they should believe in you as a company, the next step is implementing your brand with creative solutions that align with what customers care about.

 One way to get started is by mapping out our customer journeys through personalized imagery and descriptions that illustrate the different facets of their journey with us.

 Identifying important key indicators will help your business grow.
 For example, conversion rates are an important indicator because it represents the number of people who buy your product, which is a measure of success.

 Conversion rates can be measured as the number of visitors who complete a transaction on your site or the percentage of visitors who purchase on your site (known as conversion rate by revenue).
-Understanding which indicator is most relevant for you and monitoring will allow you to increase revenue and growth.
+Understanding which indicator is most relevant for you and monitoring it will allow you to increase revenue and growth.
 Strategic initiative software helps you predict if your initiatives will finish on time and if they’re affecting your KPIs.
 Bridging the gap between strategy and execution can help you fix performance issues and achieve your strategic goals faster.

 The following metrics can also be monitored: average order value, average order size, customer lifetime value, and customer acquisition cost.